guerrantif/handwritten_long_numbers_recognition/README.md

 The recognized number is: 2777
 ```

-> For the latter two cases (in which the number are written orizontally), the network trained without data augmentation perform bad as well.
+> For the latters two cases (in which the numbers are written orizontally), the network trained without data augmentation perform bad as well.

-Despite the segmentation and the digits extraction procedure appears to work well, the network still have problems to classify in the proper manner all the numbers.
+Despite the segmentation and the digits extraction procedure appears to work well, the network still has troubles to correctly classify each number.

 In conclusion, the orientation of the digits is well recognized thanks to the data augmentation techniques, while the network could be better trained on the digits in which it perform worse (1, 9 and 7).